-The Koenigsegg Gemera seats four large adults comfortably with space catering to their carry-on luggage, meaning the Koenigsegg megacar experience can be shared with family and friends.
+The Koenigsegg Gemera seats four large adults comfortably with enough space for luggage as well, so you can share the experience with family and friends.

 The notion behind Gemera's name - a combination of the two Swedish words - "ge" (give) and "mera" (more) signifies "to give more".
 A suitable name for a car that adds features and functions without taking away anything that makes it a true megacar.